CoderNehaa/BusyBuy/README.md

 # BusyBuy-redux

-This is an e-commerce website, where user can look any product details and purchase products after creating their account.
+This is an e-commerce website, where user can look any product details and purchase products after creating their account, this site is developed using react, firebase and context API.

 FEATURES -